kdrag0n/uconv/README.md

 Help regarding usage is available with the `-h` or `--help` arguments should you ever be left stranded.

-## Custom Units
+## Units

+All imperial units specified in the default unit conversion table are US variants, where applicable (such as for volume).

 Custom units can be added easily by editing the `units.toml` file, which is written in [TOML](https://learnxinyminutes.com/docs/toml/) — a simple and standardized configuration format.
 Everything is documented thoroughly by comments in the file.
 Blatantly incorrect data, such as invalid syntax or duplicate units, will be detected and reported when the file is being parsed.